akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 When using the built-in @apidoc[JsonSerializable] and @apidoc[CborSerializable] marker traits, message types are automatically added for reflective access by Akka.
 But there are a few important caveats:

-Messages with only primitives, standard library, your own or Akka provided types should work, but more complex message structures and special Jackson annotations must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.
+Messages with only primitives, standard library, your own or Akka provided types are automatically registered.
+More complex message structures and special Jackson annotations must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.

+Types only referenced in fields as type parameters of other generic types, like for example in a collection @scala[List[MyClass]]@java[List<MyClass>], will require explicit marker traits to be picked up
+@scala[`class MyClass() extends JsonSerializable`] @java[`class MyClass implements JsonSerializable`] or explicit entries in the `reflect-config.json` of your application.

+@scala[Scala standard library enumerations are not supported for serialization out of the box.]

-If self-defined marker traits are being used, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup and constructor) and the field types, need to be added to the reflection metadata.
+If self-defined marker traits are being used, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup, constructor fields as needed by Jackson) and the field types, need to be added to the reflection metadata.

-Applications that define and configure @apidoc[JacksonMigration] to evolve data formats need to list each concrete migration implementation (lookup and constructor) in reflection metadata.
+Applications that define and configure @apidoc[JacksonMigration] to evolve data formats need to list each concrete migration implementation (lookup and zero parameter constructor) in reflection metadata.

 Additional object mappers added through config `akka.serialization.jackson.jackson-modules` need entries in the reflective metadata (lookup and constructor).